Hard to Find a Job? Don’t Worry, You Can Rely on God

 Later, a senior told me that it was difficult for foreigners to find jobs in Japan, but if they obtained the Real Estate Certificate, it would become much easier.
-So, after graduating from language school, I chose economic major without hesitation, for economic students had systematic occupational training and needed to obtain certificates.
-After a period of hard work, I finally passed the examination of Real Estate Notary.
+So, after graduating from language school, I chose economics as my major without hesitation, for economic students you need systematic occupational training to obtain certificates.
+After a period of hard work, I finally passed the examination for the Real Estate Notary.

-Soon, the recruiting season had passed.
-Many companies no longer recruited workers, let alone foreign ones.
+Soon, the hiring season had passed.
+Many companies no longer hired workers, let alone foreign ones.
 Then I sought help from my teacher in private, but still failed to find a job.
 Seeing others in my class all found jobs, except another foreign student and me, I felt more anxious, worrying whether I could find a job and stay in Japan.

-Later, I read another passage of God’s words: “People spend most of their time living in an unconscious state.
-They don’t know whether it’s right to rely on God or on themselves.
-Then most of the time they choose to rely on themselves, to rely on the beneficial conditions and environments around them, as well as the people, events and things around them that are beneficial to them.
+Later, I read another passage of God’s words, “People spend most of their time living in a state of unconsciousness.
+They do not know whether they should rely on God or on themselves.
+They then tend to choose to rely on themselves and the beneficial conditions and environments around them, as well as on any people, events, and things that are to their advantage.
 This is what people are best at.
-What people are worst at is relying on God and looking to God, because they feel that looking to God is too much bother.
-They can’t see Him or feel Him, and they feel it is vague and not realistic to do so.
-So people perform the worst with this lesson, and their entry into it is the shallowest.
-If you don’t learn how to look to God and rely on God, you will never see the work God does on you, or the guidance and enlightenment He gives to you.
-If you can’t see these things, then the matter of whether or not God exists, whether or not He guides everything in the life of mankind will, in the depths of your heart, end with a question mark and not with a period or exclamation mark.
+What they are worst at is relying on God and looking up to Him, because they feel looking up to God to be too much of a bother—they cannot see, they cannot touch—and they feel that doing so is vague and unrealistic.
+Thus, in this aspect of their lessons, people perform the worst, and their entry to it is the shallowest.
+If you do not learn how to look up to and rely on God, you will never see God work in you, guide you, or enlighten you.
+If you cannot see these things, then questions such as ‘whether God exists and whether He guides everything in the life of mankind’ will, in the depths of your heart, end with a question mark rather than a period or exclamation mark.
 ‘Does God guide everything in the life of mankind?’
 ‘Does God observe the depths of man’s heart?’
-This will be troublesome.
-For what reason do you make this a question and add a question mark?
-If you do not truly rely on God or look to Him, you will not be able to generate a true belief in God.
-If you can’t generate a true belief in God, then the question marks will forever be there with everything God does, and there will be no periods.”
-After reading God’s words, I thought that though I believed in God, I didn’t have true understanding of God’s sovereignty or true faith in Him.
+For what reason do you make these into questions?
+If you do not truly rely on or look up to God, you will not be able to give rise to genuine faith in Him.
+If you cannot give rise to genuine faith in Him, then for you, those question marks will forever be there, accompanying everything God does, and there will be no periods.”
+After reading God’s words, I thought that though I, I didn’t have true understanding of God’s sovereignty or true faith in Him.
 In the matter of job hunting, I had never relied on or looked to God to experience His work but relied on my own ability, thinking that since I could speak both Chinese and Japanese and held so many certificates, it wouldn’t be difficult for me to find a job.
 However, in the end, I couldn’t even get an interview, which made me feel so negative and even deny myself.
-In fact, God arranging such environment was for me to rely on Him and experience His work in reality, so that my faith in Him could increase.
+In fact, God arranging such an environment was for me to rely on Him and experience His work in reality, so that my faith in Him could increase.
 Knowing God’s intention, I felt gratitude to Him and was willing to entrust my job hunting to Him.
 Whether I could find a job or not, I was willing to obey God’s sovereignty and arrangements.

 Aside from the excitement, I was somewhat worried.
 As I was introverted and not good at communicating with others, in the past, every time before the interview, I would recite the answers to the questions which may be asked in the interview in advance.
 But during the interview, I would forget all I had prepared because of tension and lack of confidence.
 Since I didn’t make any preparation for this sudden interview, how could I pass it smoothly?
-Then I remembered these words of God: “Their lives in this world are not alone.
-Mankind has God’s care, God is with them; people can always lean on God; He is the family of every one of His followers.
+Then I remembered these words of God, “Thealso wanted people to know that they do not live alone in this world.
+Mankind has God’s care; God is with them.
+They can always lean on God, and He is family to every one of His followers.
 With God to lean on, mankind will no longer be lonely or helpless.”
 It’s true.
 Outwardly, I attended the interview alone.
 In fact, God is always by my side; God is the source of life for all things and He holds sovereignty over all people, events, and things; when I rely on Him, He would lead and guide me on the path ahead.
 When Moses led the Israelites out of Egypt, he was not eloquent.
 However, because of his faith in Jehovah God, he completed God’s commission.
 At these thoughts, I had strength in my heart.
 God was my rear guard and reliance; I should learn how to rely on Him.

 Before the interview, I prayed constantly to God, asking Him to lead me and guide me to walk the way ahead.
 Thank God!
 During the interview, I didn’t feel nervous and could communicate with the interviewer well.
 Satisfied with my performance, the interviewer told me that I passed and made an appointment with me for the second interview.

 On my way home, I sang hymns all the way, happy and released.
 Thank God!
 Through this experience, I truly felt that God was right by my side; when I relied on and looked to Him, He practically led me by His words, which was not vague at all.
-Since then I had better.
+Since then I had better faith in God.

-On the day of interview, I still felt afraid.
+On the day of the interview, I still felt afraid.
 Knowing something was wrong with my situation, I told my difficulty to the sister.
-She read a passage of God’s word to me: “God is man’s only Lord, God is the only Master of human fate, and so it is impossible for man to dictate his own fate, impossible for him to surpass it.
-No matter how great one’s abilities, one cannot influence, much less orchestrate, arrange, control, or change the fates of others.
-Only the unique God Himself dictates all things for man, for only He possesses the unique authority that holds sovereignty over human fate; and so only the Creator is man’s unique Master.”
+She read a passage of God’s word to me, “God is man’s only Lord, God is the only Master of human fate, and so it is impossible for man to dictate his own fate, impossible for him to step outside of it.
+No matter how great one’s abilities, one cannot influence—much less orchestrate, arrange, control, or change—the fates of others.
+Only God Himself, the unique, dictates all things for man, for only He possesses the unique authority that holds sovereignty over human fate, and so only the Creator is man’s unique Master.”
 Then the sister fellowshiped with me, “All things are dictated by God.
 Outwardly, whether you can pass the interview depends on the interviewer.
 But in fact, it is in God’s hands.
 Because you are bound by the influence of status and put the decisions made by man above all else, you don’t have God’s place in heart or know His authority.
 God is the Creator; as long as we rely on Him, He would lead us.”
 Hearing the sister’s fellowship, I no longer felt afraid.
 It’s true.
 Only God is the one who holds sovereignty over my fate.
 Whether I can pass the interview is based on the rule and preordination of God.
 I should submit to His orchestrations and arrangements with no individual choice.
-Thinking of these, I felt assured and relieved.
+Thinking of this, I felt assured and relieved.

-Though I still felt kind of nervous about the following interview, I knew God would lead the direction of my away, because after experiencing His wondrous deeds, I knew that He is always by my side.
+Though I still felt kind of nervous about the following interview, I knew God would lead me to the direction forward, because after experiencing His wondrous deeds, I knew that He is always by my side.
 Then I prayed to Him, “Oh God!
 You know that I lack the powers of expression, insights, and courage.
 May You give me faith and strength so that I can face and experience this environment.”
 After, I felt calm in my heart.
-During the interview, I was released and prompt at answers.
+During the interview, I was released and was prompt at answering questions.
 To my surprise, a few minutes after the interview, the head of the personnel department gave me a notice and told me that I was accepted by the company with a salary higher than that of the others accepted.
-Seeing all these, I was moved to tears and knew that it was God’s wondrous deeds.
+Seeing all these things, I was moved to tears and knew that it was God’s wondrous deeds.